On-Campus Course Descriptions

 This course will examine the role of gender and race in relation to criminalization and incarceration and will include the following topics: 1) Processes of criminalization of racialized and gendered bodies; 2) the relationship between colonization and the prison industrial complex in the Canadian context; 3) the gendered and racialized nature of punishment regimes; 4) alternative community-based approaches to dealing with harm.

-SK632X: Advancing Racial Equity
+SK632X: Advancing Racial Equity in Organizations

 This course provides students with the models, practices and strategies for advancing equity.
 Working from the assumption that students will be engaging this issue when they graduate, the course develops concrete skills for addressing racial bias and microaggressions, assessing organizations, developing action plans, and implementing change.
 Within the mandates that are typically available to social workers (as front-line service providers, supervisors and managers, Board members, equity and inclusion managers, equity committee members, and human service executive directors), the course will build individual, organizational and leadership efficacy for advancing racial equity.